zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity02.md

 general-purpose DNS implementations MUST support [...]
 TCP transport" ([RFC 7766][RFC 7766#5], section 5).

-This Test Case will verify if the name servers in the delegation of and zone of *Child Zone* are reachable over TCP.
+This Test Case will verify if the name servers of *Child Zone* are reachable over TCP.
+The name servers tested are both those in the delegation of *Child Zone* and those in the NS records in the *Child Zone* itself.

 This Test Case will mimic the tests done by [Connectivity01], but over TCP
 instead: